Beauty and the Beast (1978 film): Reception

 David Melville from Senses of Cinema wrote, "Panna a netvor has the capacity to horrify in the best and the worst of ways.
 Yet like any true fairy tale, it is unlikely ever to leave its audience bored or indifferent".

+Legacy

+Beauty and the Beast inspired Lucile Hadžihalilović's 2025 fantasy drama film The Ice Tower.
+Hadžihalilović said: "There's something in the dark fairy-tale atmosphere, steeped in snow and dread.
+The framing, the lighting, the unsettling beauty—a blend of surreal and the real within a toxic atmosphere really captured my imagination."